porkenvolf/top-weather/README.md

 # top-weather

 TO DO:
-- show more info in header, current city and country, longer date

 - callApi every once in a while to refresh the data
 - units F
 - units in graph